AnushkaG2509/soma-lab/index.md

   include feature.html
   image="images/photo.jpg"
   link="Publications"
-  title="See our publications"
+  title="Our Publications"
+  flip=true
+  style="bare"
   text=text
 %}

 {% capture text %}

 Prof. Anushka Gupta is the Principal Investigator of the SOMa Lab.
 As a new lab, we are actively looking for motivated undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!
-If you would like to join us, please contact Prof. Gupta [Link text] (anushkagupta2509@gmail.com) and include a CV with your research interests.
+Please [contact Prof. Gupta](mailto:anushkagupta2509@gmail.com) and include a CV with your research interests.

 {%
   include button.html